NeoCharmy/runnersadventure/README.md

 It will jump out of the game at some point of level 5 & to solve this for now, you have to go "over" that loop & skip it. it might take you like 1-2 crashes, or maybe none.
 & there's also chance of crashing on some random places from level 4, 10, 15, 20,... which will be ok by just running the game again.
+just don't forget to disable the game sound on these specific points.
 you have to wait for the main source to get updated, so these issues can get solved.

 the other games on this emulator mostly should be fine anyway